cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-added autoAssembleCheck to syntax check an AA script fixed the addresslist returning nil for PopupMenu (while popupMenu did work) added an timeout option for pipes
+added autoAssembleCheck to syntax check an AA script fixed the addresslist returning nil for PopupMenu (while popupMenu did work) added an timeout option for pipes added some graphical options added some low level system functions

 How to use: